I had every intention of posting my list of favorite books for 2015 back in January! I guess it’s better late than never.

-My favorite book of 2015 is…The Night Circus by Erin Morgentern.
+My favorite book for 2015 is…The Night Circus by Erin Morgentern.
 This is such a beautiful story that it is a bit challenging to summarize without misleading people.
-It was not the story I expected, but I ended up loving it, maybe because I have a soft spot for circuses and magic.
+It was not the story I expected, but I ended up loving it…maybe because I have a soft spot for circuses and magic.
 The story starts as a competition between two ancient magicians that set their pupils against each other.
 The circus is the venue for the competition.
 As the competition evolves and the players discover who their rival is, they change the game.
-Rather that outperforming one another with their exhibits/performances, they begin to court each other by collaborating, and the result is a wondrous dreamlike circus.
+Rather than outperforming one another with their exhibits/performances, they begin to court each other by collaborating, and the result is a wondrous dreamlike circus.
 However, there is one rule that they are unaware of and that is that only one can be left standing.
 As a side note, I think cirque du soleil should base one of their shows on this book.

 Two other books that I really enjoyed reading were Girl on Train by Paula Hawkins and Orphan Train: A Novel by Christina Baker Kline.
 Girl on Train is thriller in which none of the narrators can be trusted.
 Some people have said it is the next Gone Girl.
 I did not think so and I liked it better.
 Orphan Train is the story of the friendship between two very different people, a 91-year-old lady, Vivian, and a teenage girl, Molly.
 I enjoyed the story, but it could also be that I have a very special spot in my heart for Anne of Green Gables, and you can see a similarity between Anne’s story and Vivian’s.